vukrosic/blueberry-llm-kimi-deepseek/experiments/exp8/README.md

 - **Powers of 2 Experts**: Consistent use of powers of 2 for experts (4, 8, 16)
 - **Target Architecture**: One model matches the provided JSON config exactly
 - **Minimal Code**: Streamlined implementation for quick testing
+- **HellaSwag Benchmark**: Automatic evaluation on HellaSwag benchmark at the end

 ## Usage
 ```bash